 The intent of the Schedules in the Source Protection Plan is to identify the areas where the policies of the Source Protection Plan apply.
-The boundaries for circumstances shown on the Plan Schedules are general and more detailed interpretation of the boundaries rely on the mapping in the approved Assessment Report and the Specific Circumstances found in the Tables of Drinking Water Threats, Clean Water Act, 2006.
+The boundaries for circumstances shown on the Plan Schedules are general and more detailed interpretation of the boundaries rely on the mapping in the approved Assessment Report and the Specific Circumstances found in the Technical Rules under the Clean Water Act, 2006.